How to Recover from Google Penalties: Panda, Penguin, Over-Optimization

 Site-wide links, which are pointing to your website from every webpage of a referring domain, may also interfere your rankings on Google.
 That’s why it is recommended to have not more than 10% of site-wide links in your backlink profile.
 If you already have plenty of them, start removing them slowly and replacing them with not site-wide links.

 We’ve listed above only the most common reasons of over optimization.
-To make your backlink campaign even more natural, make sure that you follow every rule, described in our 13 Steps Guide to Improve Your Rankings on Google.
+To make your backlink campaign even more natural, make sure that you follow every rule, described in our 21 Steps to Improve Your Rankings on Google.

 P.S.
 And make sure to find out whether or not your website has an anchor text over-optimization penalty, and how many links you need to outrank your competitors using our Free SEO Cost Calculator.